includeos/includeos.org/_src/_pages/get_started.md

 summary: "Installing and compiling IncludeOS."
 ---

-Installing IncludeOS on a Mac or Linux computer is relativly straight forward.
+Installing IncludeOS on a Mac or Linux computer is relatively straightforward.
 It does require a few libraries and a compiler.
-Once installed you can build and launch IncludeOS application locally.
+Once installed you can build and launch IncludeOS applications locally.

 ### Set custom location and compiler